Every week, I turn over a new leaf. I make new resolutions, write down new-old ideas, make plans, and set out hopefully.

 Anyways, I digress.

 The title of this piece should have been “Every week, I attempt to turn over a new leaf.”
-Because that’s what I do every week.
+Because that’s what I do.

 I’m trying really hard to regain my freedom from shackles that I love, shackles that I willingly put myself in.